 The first thing you need to decide is which side of Victoria Harbor you will base yourself.
-Either way, Hong Kong isn’t overwhelmingly huge and the MTR system is excellent so there’s no concerns about getting to see the whole city.
+Either way, Hong Kong isn’t overwhelmingly huge and the MTR system is excellent.

-If you only have a few days we’d plump for central as it’s got tons going on, it’s well connected and is super easy to get to all the hikes on HK island.
+If you only have a few days, go for Central because it’s got tons going on, it’s well connected and has easy access to all the hikes on HK island.
 It’s also near Victoria Peak which will no doubt be your number one priority.

 Where Did We Stay?